chenyenru/blogs12341234/docs/Research Project/Progress Notes/1117_to_1123 Playimg Around.md

 ![[截圖 2021-11-16 下午10.46.27.png]]
 I was greeted with this and it seems so interesting!

-- [ ] look into what those plots mean
+- [x] look into what those plots mean
+	- It is the volcano plot!
+The “_Volcano Plot_” function is a common way of visualising the results of a DE analysis.
+The x axis shows the log-fold change and the y axis is some measure of statistical significance, which in this case is the log-odds, or “B” statistic.
+A characteristic “volcano” shape should be seen.
 - [x] see what log2 means to the data
 - [ ] find the one that's most useful